Developing Skills for Business Leadership

 Finance and Accounting for Business

-This will develop your critical assessment of corporate financial information from the users' perspective.
-You will study both financial and management accounting covering three areas:
+In this module you will develop your critical assessment of corporate financial information from the users' perspective.
+You will study both financial and management accounting covering three areas: basics (terminology, purposes, users), rules and regulations, and business entities.

 Global Strategic Management

 Strategic management is the process by which managers formulate and implement strategies to generate high performance.
-In this module you will develop your understanding of the managerial challenge in strategising; how to deliver sustainable competitive advantage.
+In this module you will develop your understanding of the managerial strategic challenge; how to deliver sustainable competitive advantage.
 You will engage in critical evaluation of the key strategic issues.
 You will consider the wider economic environment and explore why strategy is important, how organisations make strategic decisions through the processes of analysis, choice and responsible and ethical management and leadership.

 Corporate Governance and Social Responsibility